courtandrey/SUDRFScraper/README.md

 2. Replace driver in ./src/main/resources/"name-of-your-OS"/.

 Scraped cases are only first-instance considered (no appellations).
-Scraped cases are among courts of general jurisdiction excluding Mosgorsud and garrison courts.
+Scraped cases are among courts of general jurisdiction.

 You are highly not recommended to use for a search only text-in-decision field.
 Most of the courts don't support this field so search will be executed among ALL cases with published decision till this very day.